MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 # My experience

-GSOC was a fantastic experience for me, as I felt very welcome amongst two communities (MDAnalysis and GROMACS).
+GSoC was a fantastic experience for me, as I felt very welcome amongst two communities (MDAnalysis and GROMACS).
 I hope I was able to give back!
 I was constantly challenged throughout and this helped me learn and grow with big improvements both in my technical skills and approach to computational problem